The BEST Grilled Pork Tenderloin Rub Recipe!

 If you love grilled pork loin, you’ve got to try this grilled pork tenderloin rub!
 Made with brown sugar and spices, this simple wet rub takes just minutes to stir together.

 When grilled with fresh peaches, this pork loin recipe will quickly become your new favorite summer dinner.
-Similar to my Apple Cider Glazed Pork Chops, and my Bacon Wrapped Pork Loin this grilled pork recipe is fantastic!
+Similar to my Apple Cider Glazed Pork Chops, and my Honey Bourbon BBQ Pork Chops this grilled pork recipe is fantastic!

 Here are the tips and tricks to making this simple grilled pork tenderloin rub: